aloysbaillet/teradici-nvidia-docker/README.md

-# Teradici Docker
+# Teradici Docker Client
 Teradici + PulseSecure client on linux with optional nvidia-docker on nvidia GPUs and optional PulseSecure VPN.
-Adapted from http://www.teradici.com/web-help/pcoip_client/linux/3.8.1/reference/creating_a_docker_container/
+Adapted from http://www.teradici.com/web-help/pcoip_client/linux/3.8.1/reference/creating_a_docker_container/ .
+As the official client only works in ubuntu-18.04 this docker solution makes it available on more distros, but I have only really tested it on ubuntu-19.10 with an nvidia card on driver v435.

 ## Getting Started
 Install `docker` on your linux box.
 If you have a NVidia card please follow all the instructions there to install NVidia Docker: https://github.com/NVIDIA/nvidia-docker